Abhijith1234567890/MERN-Stack-E-Commerce-Project/README.md

 - Set `CLIENT_URL` to your deployed frontend URL.
 - Set `VITE_API_URL` to your deployed backend API URL ending with `/api/v1`.
 - Make sure cookies, CORS, and production environment settings match your deployment domain.

-## Author

-Created as a MERN stack final project.